sasjs/sasjs.io/slides30min.md

 - `sasjs folder delete /new/folder`

 <!--
 The sasjs folder command manages folders, currently we have create, move and delete.
-The first command there is explicitly setting the target, as mentioned before, this is optional and by default the first target will be chosen.
-For create, you can also add a force flag if you wish to create and replace.
+The FIRST command here, is explicitly setting the target, as mentioned before, this is optional as otherwise by default the first target will be chosen.
+For CREATE, you can also add a force flag if you wish to create AND replace.

 -->